 Rust is a fungal disease that causes spots on the leaves of a plant: yellow or white spots on the upper side and rust-colored spots on the underside.
 Prevent this hard-to-treat disease by spacing your plants well and taking care not to get water on foliage while watering.

 Powdery mildew is another fungal disease that is easy to spot, as the plant will appear as though powdered sugar has been spilled over it.
 Neem oil spray can take care of this issue.

 Stem rot and root rot are caused by wet soil.
 Sage stems get clogged with water and rot from the inside.
 Check for root rot by digging down into the root area to see if the roots are soft and mushy.
-To avoid stem rot and root rot, plant sage in well-drained soil and water appropriately.
+To avoid stem rot and root rot, plant sage on well-draining soil or in a raised bed, and water appropriately.

 Bacterial leaf spot results in waterlogged spots on the leaves.
-To prevent this disease, disinfect your tools before using them.
+To prevent this disease, sanitize your cutting tools with alcohol before using them.

 Crown gall is a bacteria that infects growing sage while it is young.
 Look for galls or growths that form on the sage plant crown.
 There is nothing you can do to save a plant that has this disease, so prevent it instead.
 It is usually transferred from another plant in the garden, but sanitizing your tools will go a long way toward preventing its spread to your sage.